 The Company's U.S. and International regions are considered two separate operating segments and are disclosed as two reportable segments.
-The segments represent geographic areas and reflect how the chief operating decision maker allocates resources and measures results, including total revenues, operating income and income before income taxes.
-The segments continue to share similar business models, services and economic characteristics.
+The segments represent geographic areas and reflect how the chief operating decision maker allocates resources and measures results, including total revenues and operating income.